Quartet (novel)

 Quartet is Jean Rhys's 1928 debut novel, set in Paris's bohemian café society.
-Originally published by Chatto and Windus, Quartet was Rhys's first published book other than her short story collection The Left Bank and Other Stories (1927).
+Originally published by Chatto & Windus, Quartet was Rhys's first published book other than her short story collection The Left Bank and Other Stories (1927).

-In the UK Quartet was released under the publisher's preferred title Postures which Rhys disliked.
+In the UK, Quartet was released under the publisher's preferred title Postures, which Rhys disliked.
 After it was well received in the US as Quartet (1929), Rhys had later UK editions re-titled to her original choice of Quartet, which alludes to four central characters comprising two couples.

-Like various Jean Rhys novels, Quartet is autobiographical fiction.
-It is a roman à clef based on her extramarital affair and acrimonious break-up with her literary mentor Ford Madox Ford, the English author and editor of The Transatlantic Review literary magazine.
-The affair occurred in Ford's Paris home under the eye of his common-law wife, Australian artist Stella Bowen, while Rhys's husband Jean Lenglet was in jail.
+Quartet is a work of autobiographical fiction.
+It is a roman à clef based on her extramarital affair and acrimonious breakup with her literary mentor Ford Madox Ford, the English author and editor of The Transatlantic Review literary magazine.
+The affair occurred in Ford's Paris home under the eye of his common-law wife, Australian artist Stella Bowen, while Rhys's husband, Jean Lenglet, was in jail.

-Written in third-person narrative, Quartet is framed from the viewpoint of Rhys's fictional counterpart Marya (nicknamed Mado).
+Written in third-person narrative, Quartet is framed from the viewpoint of Rhys's fictional counterpart, Marya (nicknamed Mado).

 Synopsis

 Peripatetic young married couple Stephan and Marya Zelli board in a cheap Paris hotel while Stephan, a fly-by-night Polish art dealer, conducts business.
 Reliant on Stephan as provider, Marya seldom questions his dealings.
 They live hand-to-mouth as his deal takes shape.
-When Stephan is charged with selling stolen artwork and sentenced to a year's jail Marya, stranded and alone in a foreign city, is destitute.
-At Stephan's urging from jail she moves in with avuncular Englishman H. J. Heidler and his painter wife Lois, who she knows socially.
+When Stephan is charged with selling stolen artwork and sentenced to a year's jail, Marya, stranded and alone in a foreign city, is destitute.
+At Stephan's urging from jail, she moves in with avuncular Englishman H. J. Heidler and his painter wife, Lois, whom she knows socially.
 There she discovers Heidler's history of inviting young women to lodge in his spare room, initiating affairs with them as Lois turns a blind eye.
 When Marya visits Stephan in jail, Heidler and Lois object and discourage her from seeing him.
 Isolated under his roof and dependent on his charity, Marya succumbs to Heidler's advances.
 With Marya at their mercy, Heidler and Lois escort her around their social haunts in a charade of respectability, deflecting suspicion and gossip about the ménage à trois.
 Obliged to comply, Marya suspects people guess the truth regardless.
 Tension mounts between Marya and Lois, which Heidler ignores.
 Released from jail, the once self-assured Stephan is broken and Marya guilt-ridden.
 Heidler pushes Marya to choose between himself and Stephan, while refusing to forfeit his own marriage to Lois.
 Torn, Marya pities Stephan, which he resents.
-As her affair with Heidler breaks down, Stephan bolts leaving Marya's fate in the hands of Heidler and Lois.
+As her affair with Heidler breaks down, Stephan bolts, leaving Marya's fate in the hands of Heidler and Lois.